azudev4/semrush-excel-filter/README.md

    - Each file will be in its own sheet
    - Optional summary sheet with total volumes and hyperlinks to individual sheets
    - "All Keywords" sheet containing combined data from all processed files
-   - Easy navigation between sheets using hyperlinks in the summary sheet

 ## Data Processing Rules